Restrict sharing of SharePoint and OneDrive content by domain

 You can also configure the organization-wide setting by using the Set-SPOTenant PowerShell cmdlet.

-You can also limit domains at the site collection level.
+You can also limit domains at the site level.
 Note the following considerations:

-• In the case of conflicts, the organization-wide configuration takes precedence over the site collection configuration.
+In the case of conflicts, the organization-wide configuration takes precedence over the site configuration.

-• If an organization-wide allowlist is configured, then you can only configure an allowlist at the site collection level.
-The site collection allowlist must be a subset of the organization's allowlist.
+If an organization-wide allowlist is already set up and you want to set up a site-level allowlist, then the site-level allowlist must be a subset of the organization's allowlist.

-• If an organization-wide blocklist is configured, then you can configure either an allowlist or a blocklist at the site collection level.
+If an organization-wide blocklist is already set up, then you can set up either an allowlist or a blocklist at the site collection level.

-• For individual OneDrive site collections, you can only configure this setting by using the Set-SPOSite Windows PowerShell cmdlet.
+For individual OneDrive site collections, you can only set up limit domains by using the Set-SPOSite Windows PowerShell cmdlet.

 To limit domains for a site